aitschti/scp-streamlink-plugin/README.md

 ## Limitations

-- Working on Windows only at the moment
+- Working fine on Windows only at the moment
-- Mac playback only works for the first segment
+- Mac playback only works for the first segment, then stops (VLC)
 - Linux not tested, may not work at all
-- No cleanup of temp files (uses a temp file for the decryptedplaylist)

 ## Notes

 This plugin is for educational purposes only.
 Use it at your own risk.
 I am not responsible for any consequences that may arise from using this plugin.
-It was vibe coded in an hour, so expect bugs and issues.
+It is completely vibe coded, so expect bugs and issues.